James Bond: Creation and inspiration

 Ian Fleming created the fictional character of James Bond as the central figure for his works.
 Bond is an intelligence officer in the Secret Intelligence Service, commonly known as MI6.
 Bond is known by his code number, 007, and was a Royal Naval Reserve Commander.
-Fleming based his fictional creation on a number of individuals he came across during his time in the Naval Intelligence Division and 30 Assault Unit during the Second World War, admitting that Bond "was a compound of all the secret agents and commando types I met during the war".
+Fleming based his fictional creation on a number of people he came across during his time in the Naval Intelligence Division and 30 Assault Unit during the Second World War, admitting that Bond "was a compound of all the secret agents and commando types I met during the war".
 Among those types were his brother, Peter, who had been involved in behind-the-lines operations in Norway and Greece during the war.
 Aside from Fleming's brother, a number of others also provided some aspects of Bond's make up, including Conrad O'Brien-ffrench, Patrick Dalzel-Job, Bill "Biffy" Dunderdale and Duško Popov.

 The name James Bond came from that of the American ornithologist James Bond, a Caribbean bird expert and author of the definitive field guide Birds of the West Indies.
 Fleming, a keen birdwatcher himself, had a copy of Bond's guide and he later explained to the ornithologist's wife that "It struck me that this brief, unromantic, Anglo-Saxon and yet very masculine name was just what I needed, and so a second James Bond was born".
 He further explained that:

 On another occasion, Fleming said: "I wanted the simplest, dullest, plainest-sounding name I could find, 'James Bond' was much better than something more interesting, like 'Peregrine Carruthers'.
 Exotic things would happen to and around him, but he would be a neutral figure—an anonymous, blunt instrument wielded by a government department."